COMPLETE FOOTBALL

 People questioned Chapman’s decision to pay such a large sum for the 29-year-old Jack, who some suggested was past his prime.
 However, he went on to score 113 goals in 181 league games for the Gunners, helping them to win the first four trophies in the club’s history as the 1930 FA Cup was followed by three titles in the following three seasons.
 Chapman would later call the Jack transfer "one of my best ever bargains".

-Forget talk of Man City buying the title - the day money in football got out of hand occurred 84 years ago in a London bar. - 3 The legendary manager (pictured below), who also won three league titles in a row with Huddersfield in the 20s, would tragically die midway through the last of Arsenal's three titles in 1934, at the age of just 58.
+The legendary manager (pictured below), who also won three league titles in a row with Huddersfield in the 20s, would tragically die midway through the last of Arsenal's three titles in 1934, at the age of just 58.
 In reporting his death The Times praised his amazingly innovative mind and noted that: "the full effect of his influence on the game cannot be gauged yet... even Chapman could not always get his own way and the game is still played by daylight and players still go unnumbered."

 Bolton fans had to endure the agony of Jack returning to Burnden Park less than three months after signing for Arsenal to score both of the Gunners’ goals in a 2-1 victory.
 However, the Trotters faithful would still get to taste success at the end of the season as two goals from Billy Butler saw them down Portsmouth 2-0 in the FA Cup final.